ita9naiwa/ita9naiwa.github.io/_posts/2025/2025-10-27-ll-in-triton-part-2.md

 key: 20251026
 mathjax: true
 ---
-### Introduction
-This article continues the story from Part 1 and assumes that you skimmed the canonical reference in `ll-guide.md`.
-Our goal here is to turn those dense notes into a set of practical patterns you can reach for while reasoning about Triton's `LinearLayout`.
-We keep the same numbering as the guide so the two documents can be read side by side.

 **Prerequisites**
 - Part 1 of this series (concepts, GF(2) intuition, and basis vectors)
 - A working knowledge of CUDA-thread hierarchy (CTA → warp → lane) or an equivalent AMD mental model
-- The guide itself, which we will cite as we go

 **What you will learn here**
 - How to map hardware dimensions to layout inputs without memorising folklore